mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 IP Port:

 : A 16-bit value representing the port to use with this IP Address.

+The ADDITIONAL_ADDRESSES frame is ack-eliciting.
+When a packet containing an ADDITIONAL_ADDRESSES frame is lost and its content is still relevant, the sender MAY retransmit the frame as is.
+Otherwise, sending a new frame with a new Sequence number is preferred.

 The server can update the client on its additional addresses at any time by sending an ADDITIONAL_ADDRESSES frame.
 When a client is using one of these